Santa Esperanza: Plot

 There are 25 active characters in the novel.
 Among them are three British intelligence agents trying to ensure a peaceful transition of power.
 The British political priority is a formal hand-over of the island to the direct descendant of Sarri-Beg, the last governor.
 This happens to be an old woman known as Queen Agatha, who lives alone in considerable poverty in her small cottage.
 Nick, the Georgian mobster, and Parna the Standard Bearer, a professional gambler and Data’s friend, are among her courtiers, who share a tragic end with their Sovereign.

 Another line of the plot is the story of the Sungalis, who make up the fighting force of the opposing sides.
 This ethnic group, inhabiting one of the three islands, has its own century-old insular traditions and customs, demonstrating unwillingness to mingle and inter-marry the multi-cultural population of the main island.

 Seven or eight centuries ago, having decided to safeguard them, one of the Georgian kings asked the then governor of Santa Esperanza to take these people under his protection.
 (It was not uncommon for the Georgian rulers of the olden days to hide entire villages from the Mongol tax-collectors.)

 The Sungalis are illiterate peasants with a militant spirit, who strictly follow their archaic traditions and live in small communities on their island, where everyone is everyone else’s relative.
 In the tourist attraction areas they work as guards in cafes, restaurants, clubs and hotels.
-These goblin-like people are extremely open-hearted and ingenuous, though fighting and warfare is in their blood.
+These people are extremely open-hearted and ingenuous, though fighting and warfare is in their blood.
 With the Esperanza clans it is an old tradition to take them as servants, guards and bailiffs.
 As a result, every clan has a formidable host of the Sungalis at its disposal.

 The Sungalis have their own hereditary priests, but they don’t liaise with any official church.
 These people stranded in the history have two leaders: a retired bailiff Khetia, who keeps a country guest-house, and Martia, the head of the Visramiani security.
 The friendship and enmity of the two men with complex characters determine much in the narrative.
 Sly and crafty Khetia leads the rebellion.
 He is the one behind the entire intrigue, which eventually threw the country into the civil war.
 Resisting the whole idea of the war with all his heart, Martia nevertheless finds himself deeply involved in it, which finally leads to his death.